kbase/groups/README.md

 RETURNS: A list of Requests.
 ```

-Returns requests where the user is the target of the request.
+Returns requests where the user is a target (including an administrator of the workspace at
+which the request is targeted) of the request.

 ### Cancel a request